melaniehoff/folderpoetry/README.md

 ### Make your own file path or file tree
 1. After exploring the house together, consider what other narratives you would like to explore with folder structures.
-Using the worksheet template or a blank piece of paper, take a few minutes to come up with some ideas that are meaningful or interesting to you.
+Using the worksheet template or a blank piece of paper in the [zine](assets/pdf/folder_poetry_zine_pages.pdf), take a few minutes to come up with some ideas that are meaningful or interesting to you.
 For example, [a folder of one's own](http://folderpoetry.club/a/folder/of/ones/own/) and [my fears](http://folderpoetry.club/my-fears/).
 2. Share with a partner
 3. Using terminal alone, create the folders and files that make up your folder poem
     - Your files can be `.txt`, `.html`, or `.sh`